 The document intelligence market is booming.
 Companies like Reducto.ai are gaining traction by helping enterprises extract structured data from PDFs and scanned documents.
 Their value proposition is compelling: upload a document, define a schema, get clean JSON back.

-Transloadit is those primitives.
-In this guide, we’ll show you how to combine our document processing Robots with 🤖 /ai/chat to create a flexible, schema-driven pipeline you can shape into your own document AI product.
+Transloadit has everything you need to provide you with those primitives.
+In this guide, we’ll show you how to combine our document processing Robots with 🤖 /ai/chat to create a flexible, schema-driven pipeline, which you can shape into your own document AI product.

 If you want a turnkey product, a dedicated document AI vendor can be a great fit.
 But if you need to blend document extraction with uploads, conversions, storage, and downstream workflows, building on Transloadit gives you more leverage.